devJUKI/travelling-salesman-genetic-algorithm/README.md

 ```

 <i>ExecuteStep</i> method consists of 3 main methods - <i>GetNextGeneration</i>, <i>NormalizeFitnesses</i> and <i>CheckBestPopulation</i>.
 We have to start from the smallest, independent methods and work our way up to the main methods to calculate their time complexities.

-I will instantly show the calculations for time complexities, but I will provide code and calculations of the independent methods below, so you can see where I got everything from.

 > T(P, T, L) = (P * T * L^2) + P + P = P * T * L^2 = O(P * T * L^2)